brianjbayer/mac-setup/README.md

 # mac-setup
-A basic collection of idempotent setup scripts for Mac-based development
+A basic collection of idempotent setup scripts for Mac-based development.
+Use these scripts instead of manually setting up your basic Mac development environment.

+---

 ## Recommended Use
-Run the scripts from a local clone of this repository
+Run the scripts from a local clone of this repository.

+### Getting Started (Prerequisites)
-1. Git clone this repository, use `https:` for initial setup with no SSH
+1. `git clone` this repository, use `https:` for initial setup with no SSH

 2. Change directory into the cloned repository